Skip to Content

 If you have ever made this mistake, it turns your wall into a gummy mess.

-Instead of using a steamer to scrape off all of the glue, we were instructed to use an oil-based primer to seal in the wallpaper glue and then apply the latex paint.
+Instead of using a steamer to scrape off all of the glue, we were instructed to use an oil-based primer to seal in the wallpaper glue and act as a barrier coat.
+With the glue covered, the walls were ready for a fresh coat of paint!

 Why do people use oil-based paint?

-Oil based paint is extremely durable which makes it ideal for trim and doors.
+Oil based paint is extremely durable which makes it an excellent choice for trim, doors, and kitchen cabinets.

 How has my mudroom held up since I fixed my mistake?